Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Approach

 \subsubsection{Generating Interfaces}

-In GenInterfaceSignature (line 11 in Algorithm \ref{alg:design}), \tool follows a formalized principle to determine what interfaces to add. \tool uses \textit{events} to track data flows between two interacting (e.g., calling) interfaces.
+In GenInterfaceSignature (line 11 in Algorithm \ref{alg:design}), \tool follows a formalized principle to determine what interfaces to add. \tool uses \textit{events} to track data flows between two interfaces that interact (e.g., via function calls).
 An \emph{event} is described as \(e = (\textit{name},~ \textit{payload})\), where \(\textit{name}\) identifies the event, and \(\textit{payload}\) contains structured data in JSON standard (e.g., \texttt{\{username: string, password: string}\}).
 We first formally define the behaviors of each type of interface:

 \begin{itemize}[leftmargin=*] \item \textbf{UI:} Defined as both a producer and a consumer of events, \(i_{\mathbf{UI}} = (E_{\text{out}}, E_{\text{in}})\), where \(E_{\text{out}}\) is the set of events generated by user actions and \(E_{\text{in}}\) is the set of events received from APIs.